It included a rise of 20% in Auckland’s median price, up from $625,000 in May 2014 to $749,000 in May 2015.

-- Getting another Job – A second job – or a better job with a higher salary – can help.
+A second job – or a better job with a higher salary – can help.
 Easier said than done of course, but worth considering.

-- Moving back in with your parents – If you’re still relatively young, you might consider moving back in with your parents for a year or so.
+If you’re still relatively young, you might consider moving back in with your parents for a year or so.
 You’d pay less in rent and bills, and living with your parents may make it easier to utilise some of the other methods on this list.

-- Cutting back – Cutting down on most or even all of your non-necessary spending could reap you serious savings if you’re diligent about it.
+Cutting down on most or even all of your non-necessary spending could reap you serious savings if you’re diligent about it.
 Going out with mates, your morning coffee, your brand new Netflix subscription; it’s worth weighing up their importance vs. how much you want to be a homeowner.

-- Maximise what you’ve got – While it’s important to increase and add to your savings, it’s also important to make sure that your savings are in an optimal place.
+While it’s important to increase and add to your savings, it’s also important to make sure that your savings are in an optimal place.
 Find a bank that can offer you an account with a high interest rate and minimal or no fees; you can compare savings accounts here.

-- Take advantage of bargains – When you go grocery-shopping, try looking for cheaper alternatives if you’re used to buying name-brand products.
+When you go grocery-shopping, try looking for cheaper alternatives if you’re used to buying name-brand products.
 Buy in bulk if you can, and avoid any ‘luxury products’ you might be tempted to buy.
 Stick to the basics, and see if you can’t save money on the basics.